Pelitera's Powerful Plan to Keep Your Resolution

-Walking is the cheapest and most practical for most people, says Pelitera but “walk with a purpose,” says Pelitera, in order to get your heart rate into the cardiovascular range.
+Walking is the cheapest and most practical form of cardiovascular exercise for most people, says Pelitera but “walk with a purpose,” says Pelitera, in order to get your heart rate into the cardiovascular range.
 In order to achieve improvement in your cardiovascular fitness level, Pelitera says you need to do a minimum of 20 minutes of cardiovascular exercise three times per week.
+The movement should also be constant and rhythmic in nature.
 The more you do, the greater your benefit will be.

 If you add resistive training (which can include free weights, weight machines, body weight resistance, medicine balls, and rubber tubing) Pelitera says the added benefits include prevention of osteoporosis, increased joint flexibility, decreased back pain and better muscle symmetry.